A Valentine patent kept Escort from putting directional arrows on its radar detectors for years.

 It’s durable and stable enough to keep the radar detector in position.
 Escort Max 360 is a heavy beast at 12 ounces, and it’s not small either.

-It may take a while to master all seven buttons on the radar detector—sensitivity (SEN), brightness (BRT), volume (both + and -), mark location (MRK), mute and power —but eventually you’ll be thankful that they are there.
-Initially, these had a minor issue on coating as it seems that they are fading faster than normal.
+It may take a while to master all seven buttons on the radar detector—sensitivity (SEN), brightness (BRT), volume (both + and -), mark location (MRK), mute and power —but eventually, you’ll get the hang of it.

-Escort is taking concerns on its OLED displays by adjusting the Max 360’s so that it is not washed off by sunlight and readable in almost every possible lighting condition, although it still isn’t as clear as we hoped it would be.
-A user also has a choice to work with a color that feels personally comfortable, with the choices including blue, green, red and amber.
+Escort is taking concerns on its OLED displays by adjusting the Escort Max 360’s display so that it’s not washed off by sunlight and readable in almost every lighting condition, although it still isn’t as clear as we hoped it would be.

-The display, however, has everything you might ever need, supplying you with important information so that you can act accordingly.
-Spec and Expert modes even detail the location of the radar picked up and its strength.
-You can further configure the machine based on your preferences, even though it is designed to work fine under the normal settings.
+The display has everything you might ever need, supplying you with important information so that you can reduce speed accordingly.
+Spec and Expert modes even detail on the display the location of the radar picked up and its strength.

 Directional threat arrows